CiaranMoran27/Testing/Project/README.md

 <br/>

 <img src="Images/species_groupby.png"  width="165"/>|<img src="Images/data_types.png"  width="190"/> | <img src="Images/null_count.png"  width="180"/>
 :-------------------------:|:-------------------------:|:-------------------------:
 Fig. 4  |  Fig. 5  |  Fig. 6

 <br/>

 If one was dealing with larger datasets it would be unlikely that a null count of zero will be encountered.
 One can clean a dataset with null values in a number of ways.
-For example its possible to replace null values with a selection of your choice by passing this selection into the*.fillna()* pandas function, or alternatibely drop rows that contain null values using *.drop na()*.
-Solomon 2020 detailed more dynamic datset cleaning approaches.
-He described how NumPy's ability to generate Boolean masks on arrays can be utilised alongside pandas functions to perform fast detailed cleaning operations.
-An example of this would be using the Numpy *np.where()* function alongside pandas *.replace()* function to replace string in a series at defined locationw.
+For example its possible to replace null values with a selection of your choice by passing this selection into the *fillna()* pandas function and applying it on your dataframe.
+It is also possible to drop rows that contain null values using the *drop na()* function.
+In addition to this Solomon 2020 detailed NumPy's ability to generate Boolean masks on arrays that can be utilised alongside pandas functions to perform fast detailed cleaning operations.
+An example of this would be using the Numpy *np.where()* function alongside pandas *replace()* function to replace string in a series at defined locations.
+The takeaway point here is that python libraries such as Pandas and NumPy have a lot of functionality that help deal with un-cleansed data.

 <br/>

 __Descriptive Statistical Analysis__<br/>

 __Histogram Analysis__<br/>
 Histograms are considered simple plots but can give very useful visualisations on the distribution of the data.
-To gain more insight into the Iris data a histogram of each dependant variable was plotted.
-Each dependent variable has two plots, one consists of the variables with no grouping (blue plots) and the second consists of the independent variables grouped by species (multi-coloured plots), see figure X below for petal variable plots.
+To gain more insight into the Iris data a histogram of each feature (i.e dependant variable) was plotted.
+Each dependent variable has two plots, one consists of the variables with no grouping (blue plots) and the second consists of the variables grouped by species (multi-coloured plots), see figure X below for petal variable plots.

 <br/>